openstack-archive/tripleo-quickstart-extras/roles/collect-logs/README.md

   to the target specified by `artcl_rsync_url`.
 Uses `BUILD_URL`, `BUILD_TAG`
   vars from the environment (set during a Jenkins job run) and requires the next to variables to be set.
+* `artcl_publish_timeout`: the maximum seconds the role can spend uploading the logs, the default is 1800 (30 minutes)
 * `artcl_use_rsync`: false/true -- use rsync to upload the logs
 * `artcl_rsync_use_daemon`: false/true -- use rsync daemon instead of ssh to connect
 * `artcl_rsync_url` -- rsync target for uploading the logs.
 The localhost